Home > Faq

 Q.19.How much cash should I take with me?

 Theft and Pick Pocket is a major problem during Hajj, so we recommend you to take travel checks as much as possible.
-The total amount of money (Cash & Travel Checks) that you need depends on the following: -Is food covered in your program or not -Some emergency money (We suggest $300-$500) -The amount of gifts you are planning to purchase.
+The total amount of money (Cash & Travel Checks) that you need depends on the following: -Is food covered in your program or not -Some emergency money (We suggest around $500) -The number of gifts you are planning to purchase.

 Q.20.am a new Muslim (Muslimah) with a non-Islamic name.
 Can I go to Hajj?